Nguyễn Văn Lộc

+Biography

 Early life and education

-Nguyễn Văn Lộc was born on 24 August 1922, in Long Chau village, Chau Thanh district - Vinh Long, (now Vinh Long City, Vinh Long Province) to a wealthy family.
-He obtained a bachelor's degree in law from the University of Montpellier, France in 1954 and a master's degree in criminal law from the University of Paris, France in 1964.
+Nguyễn Văn Lộc was born on 24 August 1922, in Long Chau village, Chau Thanh district – Vinh Long (now Vinh Long City, Vinh Long Province) to a wealthy family.
+From 1950 to 1955, Lộc studied abroad in France and the United Kingdom, where he obtained a bachelor's degree in law from the University of Montpellierin 1954, and a master's degree in criminal law from the University of Paris in 1964.
+In 1965, Lộc went on to study more about international law in the Netherlands at The Hague Academy of International Law.

-Early career
+Career

-In 1945, he participated in the Anti-French War of Resistance, commonly known as the First Indochina War, which he served as the editor-in-chief of an underground newspaper called La Lutte.
+In 1945, he participated in the Anti-French War of Resistance, commonly known as the First Indochina War, in which he served as the editor-in-chief of an underground newspaper called La Lutte.
 After realizing the communist nature of the Việt Minh, he left and returned to Saigon, publishing and printing newspapers.

 Political career

-Since 1955, he has been a lawyer of the Saigon High Court.

-In 1964, Lộc was elected Chairman of the Civil-Military Council (Hội Đồng Dân Quân, the legislature during the transition from a military government to an elected government).
+From 1955, Lộc became a lawyer of the Saigon High Court until 1964, when he was elected Chairman of the Civil-Military Council (Hội Đồng Dân Quân, the legislature during the transition from a military government to an elected government).
 In 1967, Nguyễn Cao Kỳ invited Lộc to join him in the 1967 South Vietnamese presidential election as his running mate, being the vice presidential candidate.
 After deciding to run jointly with Nguyễn Văn Thiệu, being his running mate as the vice presidential candidate, Kỳ asked Lộc to withdraw.
 To compensate Lộc, Kỳ asked Thiệu to appoint Lộc as the prime minister of the government.

-Prime Minister of South Vietnam (1967-1968)
+Prime Minister of South Vietnam (1967–1968)

-In November 1967, he was appointed by President Thiệu to be the first Prime Minister of the Second Republic of Vietnam.
-In mid-November 1967, Prime Minister Lộc presented his cabinet:
+On 31 October 1967, Lộc was appointed by President Thiệu to be the first Prime Minister of the Second Republic of Vietnam.
+On 9 November 1967, Prime Minister Lộc presented his cabinet: